 Where to eat

-Eating out in restaurants is expensive, with evening meals rarely costing less than €30.
-Lunchtime set menus (known as menus or formules) can still cost as little as €13–16, however.
+Eating out in restaurants tends to be expensive, with three-course evening meals rarely costing less than €45.
+Lunchtime set menus (known as menus or formules) can still cost as little as €15, however.
 The big boulevard cafés and brasseries, especially those in more touristy areas, can be significantly more expensive than those a little further removed.